TusharGadhave/Zomato-Clone-DevSecOps/README.md

 Replace 'your-job-name' with a descriptive name for your job.
 The static_configs section specifies the targets to scrape metrics from, and in this case, it's set to nodeip:9001.

 Don't forget to reload or restart Prometheus to apply these changes to your configuration.

-To deploy an application with ArgoCD, you can follow these steps, which I'll outline in Markdown format:

-### Deploy Application with ArgoCD

-1. **Install ArgoCD:**

-   You can install ArgoCD on your Kubernetes cluster by following the instructions provided in the [EKS Workshop](https://archive.eksworkshop.com/intermediate/290_argocd/install/) documentation.

-2. **Set Your GitHub Repository as a Source:**

-   After installing ArgoCD, you need to set up your GitHub repository as a source for your application deployment.
-This typically involves configuring the connection to your repository and defining the source for your ArgoCD application.
-The specific steps will depend on your setup and requirements.

-3. **Create an ArgoCD Application:**
-   - `name`: Set the name for your application.
-   - `destination`: Define the destination where your application should be deployed.
-   - `project`: Specify the project the application belongs to.
-   - `source`: Set the source of your application, including the GitHub repository URL, revision, and the path to the application within the repository.
-   - `syncPolicy`: Configure the sync policy, including automatic syncing, pruning, and self-healing.

-4. **Access your Application**
-   - To Access the app make sure port 30007 is open in your security group and then open a new tab paste your NodeIP:30007, your app should be running.

 **Phase 7: Cleanup**